Radiant-Cut Diamonds Buying Guide: Modern & Durable

 Finding the Best Radiant-Cut Diamonds Online

-Both James Allen and Blue Nile offer magnified, 360° videos of their diamonds, making them the best options for buying a radiant diamond online.
-However, James Allen has a major advantage for those looking for an engagement ring.
-They offer hundreds of engagement ring settings to choose from, including many styles that Blue Nile doesn’t offer.
+James Allen has a major advantage for those looking for an engagement ring.
+They offer hundreds of engagement ring settings to choose from, including many styles that Blue Nile doesn't offer.

 Still, Blue Nile has a major plus for those who are picky about shape — if you're looking for a replacement stone for an existing setting, for example.
 Their search options allow you to filter results by L/W.